1. Home

 [Ok] button

-5. The software will then zoom to the selected time series node and become highlighted on the Map View.
+4. The software will then zoom to the selected time series node and the time series node will be highlighted on the Map View.

 About the Author Chris Maeder